ATenu/UiPathAPIEmailListener/README.md

 5) Logical Name
 6) Queue Name

-For more details on how to obtain all the data needed please refers to UiPath Documentantion and UiPath Swagger.
+For more details on how to obtain all the data needed refers to UiPath Documentantion and UiPath Swagger.